 There are probably more kinds of content marketing than you think.

-Useful and interesting articles around your product/service area are much more likely to be found and read than basic product descriptions.
+Useful and interesting content around your product/service area is much more likely to be found and read than out and out sales content.

-And avoid those samey blog posts.
+And avoid those samey blog posts too.
 A blog post wishing everyone a good weekend (yes, admit it, you know you’ve resorted to that sometimes) won’t get your site to the top of the rankings!

 Here are 14 different ideas for quick, simple types of content marketing you can use:

 1.News, about your business and your industry.
 Either reportage of news from other sources, or your own original news.